 Figure 4.
-Bar graph illustrating the variation in short epidermal cell width among petals of twenty-seven selected angiospermic species
+Bar graph illustrating the variation in short epidermal cell width among petals of twenty-seven selected angiosperm species

-The petal anatomical study revealed that significant variation in epidermal and supporting structures was present among 26 species.
-It was observed that stomata were found on the abaxial surface of Euphorbia splendens Bloxm and Calendula indica L. Stomata were present on both the adaxial and abaxial surfaces of Calendula arvensis L. While trichomes were only present in Cucurbita pepo L. None of the species under investigation had silica bodies.
+The petal anatomical study revealed that significant variation in epidermal and supporting structures was present among 26 species (Fig 3).
+It was observed that stomata were found on the abbatial surface of Euphorbia splendens Bloxm and Calendula indica L. Stomata were present on both the adaxial and abaxial surfaces of Calendula arvensis L. While trichomes were only present in Cucurbita pepo L. None of the species under investigation had silica bodies.

-The petal anatomical revealved that epidermal cell shapes vary among Families and species.
+The petal anatomical revealed that epidermal cell shapes vary among Families and species (Fig 4).
 It was observed that in Apocynaceae, cells were predominantly irregular (except in Plumeria rubra which had pentagonal cells).
 The irregular cells were observed in Asteraceae, Tagetes, Helianthus, and Zinnia except Calendula species that exhibited hexagonal epidermal cells.
 Several species of Fabaceae and Cucurbita pepo had irregular epidermal cells.
 Whereas, Fabaceae family had greater diversity in epidermal cell including irregular, hexagonal, pentagonal, and polygonal forms.
 Euphorbiaceae, Magnoliaceae, Solanaceae, and Malvaceae families exhibited Surface-specific variation.
-The Fabaceae species showed considerable variation: Bauhinia variegata and Erythrina suberosa had irregular cells, Delonix regia exhibited hexagonal cells, while Cassia fistula and Butea monosperma possessed polygonal or pentagonal cells.
+The Fabaceae species showed considerable variation: Bauhinia variegata and Erythrina suberosa had irregular cells (Fig 7 and Fig 8).
+Delonix regia exhibited hexagonal cells, while Cassia fistula and Butea monosperma possessed polygonal or pentagonal cells.
 Within Rosaceae, only Rosa indica had irregular epidermal cells, whereas other species were characterized by hexagonal cells.
 Species from Malvaceae and Solanaceae generally exhibited irregular epidermal cells.
 Finally, in Verbenaceae, Clerodendrum infortunatum showed pentagonal cells, while Duranta erecta had irregular cells.